sjwright/zencontrol-python/README.md

 # zencontrol-python

 This is an implementation of the **Zencontrol TPI Advanced** protocol, written in Python.
-The TPI Advanced protocol is implemented as **ZenProtocol** in *zen.py*, featuring class methods for most API commands and callbacks for event packets (multicast or unicast).
-This code is relatively mature and stable.
+This library has been written with three levels of abstraction:

+# zencontrol.io: Implementation of the raw TPI Advanced UDP packet specifications;
+# zencontrol.api: Implementation of most TPI Advanced API commands and events;
-An opinionated abstraction layer is implemented as **ZenInterface** in *zen_interface.py*, built on top of ZenProtocol.
-It abstracts the raw protocol into a cohesive interface suitable for smart building control software.
-It currently provides methods, objects, and callbacks for managing lights, groups, profiles, buttons, motion sensors, and Zen system variables.
-This code is feature complete but still undergoing significant refinement.
+# zencontrol.interface: An opinionated abstraction layer suitable for integration into smart building control software.
+It provides methods, objects, and callbacks for managing lights, groups, profiles, buttons, motion sensors, and system variables.
+This code is still undergoing significant refinement.

-Built on top of ZenInterface is **mqtt.py**, a bridge to Home Assistant via MQTT.
-It reads settings from *config.json* and (currently) spams your console with lots of debug messages.
-To run this, ensure you have Python 3.11 (or later) installed, along with the following Python packages: `paho-mqtt`, `yaml`, and `colorama`.
-To run, modify **config.yaml** as needed for your environment, then execute **mqtt.py**.
+Built on top of this is an example application **mqtt_bridge.py**, which is a bridge to Home Assistant via MQTT.
+It reads settings from *config.json* and spams your console with lots of debug messages.
+To run this, ensure you have Python 3.11 (or later) installed, along with the following Python packages: `aiomqtt`, `yaml`, and `colorama`.
+Modify **config.yaml** as needed for your environment, then execute **mqtt_bridge.py**.

 ## Requirements